 Heleopera petricola

 Heleopera petricola Leidy, 1879

-Diagnosis: Shell strongly compressed, especially near the aperture, relatively narrow, mostly colorless, sometimes light yellow or light violet; shell mostly irregular, sometimes with a regular pattern, covered with amorphous scales or siliceous plates which form a loose reticulation with the fundus provided with sand grains; outline subject to much variation, but generally the aperture is convex or, when cut straight across, more or less rounded at the corners.
+Diagnosis: Shell strongly compressed, especially near the aperture; relatively narrow; mostly colorless, sometimes light yellow or light violet.
+Test generally irregular, occasionally showing a more regular pattern, and covered with amorphous scales or siliceous plates forming a loose reticulation, with the fundus often containing sand grains.
+Outline highly variable, but the aperture is usually convex or, when cut straight across, more or less rounded at the corners.

-Habitat: common species.
-Habitat Sphagnum or moss in boggy places.
+Ecology: Common species.
+Habitat in Sphagnum or moss in boggy places.

-Remarks: Several forms of this species have been described by Cash et al, (1909); Bonnet and Thomas (1955) which differ in size, structure and color.
-Cash et al. (1909) suggest that variations in this species are such that they all tend to merge into each other.
+Remarks: Several forms of this species have been described by Cash et al. (1909) and Bonnet & Thomas (1955), differing in size, structure, and color.
+Cash et al. (1909) noted that the variation within this species is such that the forms tend to merge into one another.

+Heleopera petricola